yo35/rpb-chessboard/README.md

 * Support HTML formatting in PGN commentaries.
 * Compatibility mode to avoid conflicts with the other plugins that use the `[fen][/fen]` and `[pgn][/pgn]` shortcodes too.
+* Interactive creation and modification of the chess diagrams in the text editor.

 RPB Chessboard uses the [chess.js](https://github.com/jhlywa/chess.js) javascript library for FEN (and to some extent PGN) parsing.